 Motor vehicle collisions kill more than 40,000 people and injure millions more every year.
 Collisions are the leading cause of unintentional injury-related death for most age groups, and the #1 cause of death for teens.
 Unsafe driving also costs communities more than $250 billion a year.
 Traffic courts are on the front lines of this huge problem, but fines alone don't create lasting behavior changes.
 Retraining drivers for better skills and improved attitudes is essential, especially for young drivers or repeat offenders.

-For more than 50 years, the National Safety Council has helped more than 70 million drivers improve their skills and attitudes through its world class driver safety courses.
+For more than 50 years, NSC has helped more than 80 million drivers improve their skills and attitudes through its world class driver safety courses.
 Courts across the country incorporate these driver safety courses as part of sentencing, and the results are fewer drivers in front judges, fewer collisions and fewer fatalities.

-How a court chooses to set up a driver retraining program depends on its own infrastructure, resources and administrative capabilities.
-NSC supports several program options:
+How courts choose to set up a driver retraining program depends on their infrastructure, resources and administrative capabilities.
+NSC supports several options:

 ● In-house court program administration: For courts that already have qualified instructors, classrooms and personnel to manage and track violators from course signup through completion